wazuh/wazuh/.github/ISSUE_TEMPLATE/system-tests.md

 | **Previous system tests issue**      |                                            |

 ## Instructions
-For running tests in an AWS EC2 virtual environment, it will be needed to meet the following requirements:
+To run tests in an AWS EC2 virtual environment, the following requirements will need to be met:

 | Environment                  | EC2                                       |
 |------------------------------|-------------------------------------------|